saadpocalypse/Passion-Projects/Sliding Puzzle/Sliding Puzzle.md

 ## How solving works
 * I could have solved the puzzle using any of the solving algorithms.
 I did this initially but the puzzles got solved almost instantly since N is 9.
+* Instead I created a function that logs the counter move of every single move made in an array (including moves made during shuffling)